CrimsonsArt/CrimsonsArt/README.md

 - 👋 Hi, I’m @CrimsonsArt!
 Currently taking a Bachelor's degree in Digital Culture.
 - 👀 I’m interested in any sorts of feedback to help me improve both as a programmer and a creator.
-- 🌱 I’m currently learning HTML, CSS, Javascript and c#.
+- 🌱 I’m currently learning PHP, MySQL and Javascript.
 - 🐉 Coding is not too unlike magic, your imagination is the limit.

 <br>

-Currently learning:
+I'm getting comfortable with these:
 - HTML
 - CSS
+- Markdown <!-- TODO: Show this through making this file look better. -->

+Currently learning:
 - JavaScript
+- PHP
-- C#
+- MySQL

 <br>

 Languages I wish to learn in due time:
 - C++
 - Java
-- SQL
-- Node
 - Rust
+- C#

 <!---
 CrimsonsArt/CrimsonsArt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.